hanleyweng/blog/knol/2015/s2/riding_live/_posts/2015-10-24-Riding-Live.md

 ## User Experience & Future Work

-Overall sentiment was very positive, from artists and non-artists, with many acknowledgements to the large abstract visuals and the work's interactive attribute.
+The overall sentiment was very positive, from artists and non-artists, with many acknowledgments to the large abstract visuals and the work's interactive attribute.

 A deep informal enquiry was conducted with ten people throughout the event.
 Whilst well received, there did appear a desire for more thematic visuals further grounded in real-world metaphors, facilitating a stronger sense of storytelling and progress.
 Requests for procedural generation and steering were also repeated, alluding to a greater desire for control in one’s individual journey with the installation.